gromacs/gromacs/docs/user-guide/mdp-options.rst

-   result in free energies getting 'burned in' to incorrect values that depend on the initial state. when :mdp:`wl-oneovert` is true, then when the incrementor becomes less than 1/N, where N is the mumber of samples collected (and thus proportional to the data collection time, hence '1 over t'), then the Wang-Lambda incrementor is set to 1/N, decreasing every step.
+   result in free energies getting 'burned in' to incorrect values that depend on the initial state. when :mdp:`wl-oneovert` is true, then when the incrementor becomes less than 1/N, where N is the number of samples collected (and thus proportional to the data collection time, hence '1 over t'), then the Wang-Lambda incrementor is set to 1/N, decreasing every step.
 Once this occurs, :mdp:`wl-ratio` is ignored, but the weights will still stop